-In addition, the regulatory environment in which we operate is subject to modifications and further regulation.
-Recently, concerns have been raised about ETF's possible contribution to market volatility as well as the disclosure requirements applicable to certain types of more complex ETFs.
+The regulatory environment in which we operate also is subject to modifications and further regulation.
+Recently, concerns have been raised about ETFs' possible contribution to market volatility as well as the disclosure requirements applicable to certain types of more complex ETFs.
+In addition, the SEC has proposed a broad set of reforms regarding data reporting, fund liquidity and derivatives usage that would apply to all registered funds, including ETFs, which may have a negative impact on our existing ETFs (including their operations and/or their performance) and our ability to launch new and innovative ETFs.
 New laws or regulations, or changes in the enforcement of existing laws or regulations, applicable to us and our clients also may adversely affect our business, and our ability to function in this environment will depend on our ability to constantly monitor and react to these changes.
 Regulatory uncertainty continues to surround the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, which represented a comprehensive overhaul of the financial services regulatory environment and requires federal agencies to implement numerous new rules, which, if adopted, may impose additional regulatory burdens and expenses on our business.
 Compliance with new laws and regulations may result in increased compliance costs and expenses.

-Specific regulatory changes also may have a direct impact on our revenue.
+Specific regulatory changes also may have a direct impact on our revenues.
 In addition to regulatory scrutiny and potential fines and sanctions, regulators continue to examine different aspects of the asset management industry.
-New regulation or judicial interpretations regarding the annual approval process for investment advisory agreements may result in the reduction of fees under these agreements, which would mean a reduction in our revenue.
+New regulation, judicial interpretations, revised viewpoints, outcomes of lawsuits against other fund complexes or growth in our ETF assets and/or profitability related to the annual approval process for investment advisory agreements may result in the reduction of fees under these agreements, which would mean a reduction in our revenues.